oatlog/oatlog/doc/report/main.typ

 e-node is changed due to a functional-dependency-triggered union.
 Speeding up Oatlog is therefore not a matter of removing an accidental bottleneck but rather about addressing the fundamental issue of expensive random access by doing one of
-- fewer indexes,
+- maintaining fewer indexes,
-- fewer `update()` iterations to functional dependency fixed point,
+- requiring fewer `update()` iterations to functional dependency fixed point,
-- more compact hashtable memory, increasing cache hit rates,
+- having more compact hashtable memory, increasing cache hit rates,
-- increased instruction-level parallelism for `update_begin()`,
+- increasing instruction-level parallelism for `update_begin()`,
-- a conceptual algorithmic change, avoiding random access for canonicalization, or
+- avoiding random access for canonicalization through a conceptual algorithmic change, or
-- a conceptual change to the e-graph, storing fewer e-nodes for the same computation.
+- storing fewer e-nodes for the same computation, through a conceptual change to the e-graph.

 = Conclusion <chapter_conclusion>